stephenlepisto/wixtoolsetexamples/README.md

 5. Mondo

-These examples do _not_ show any customized dialog boxes and they do _not_ show the use of custom actions (I have never needed those in my use cases).
+These examples do _not_ show any customized dialog boxes and they do _not_ show the use of custom actions.
 However, WiX Toolset does support customized dialog boxes and custom actions.
-The WiX Toolset documentation covers those two topics fairly well.
+The WiX Toolset documentation covers those two topics fairly well (start here: https://wixtoolset.org/docs/intro/).

 WiX is a relatively thin wrapper around the Windows Installer technology that results in .MSI files.
-The Windows Installer is a complex web of a relational database that connects a wide variety of elements that control installation of even the most complex product.
-In fact, the Windows Installer grew out of the effort of delivering Microsoft Office in the early 2000's.
+The Windows Installer is a complex web of a relational databases that connects a wide variety of elements that in turn control installation of even the most complex product.
+In fact, the Windows Installer grew out of the effort for delivering Microsoft Office in the early 2000's, with its numerous products each with dozens of optional features.

 However, creating a .MSI file of even a small size can be a daunting task and is easily a full-time job for any product that has just a few components.
-The WiX toolset aims to make creating robust and useful install packages in a fraction of the time without needing to create any databases.
+The WiX Toolset aims to make creating robust and useful install packages in a fraction of the time without needing to create any databases.
 Well, at least not needing to directly create any databases.

 WiX accomplishes this by using XML to describe the components, features, and various dialog boxes used in a .MSI file in XML.
-At a high level, there is a
-\<Package> tag that contains one or more \<Feature> tags and each feature contains one or more \<Component> tags.
-A \<Component> tag contains \<File>,
-\<Shortcut>, and \<RegistryValue> tags that describe individual files.
-And the
-\<Directory> tag describes the directory layout of the installed product.
+At a high level, there is a `<Package>` tag that contains one or more `<Feature>` tags and each feature contains one or more `<Component>` tags.
+A `<Component>` tag contains `<File>`, `<Shortcut>`, and `<RegistryValue>` tags that describe individual files.
+And the `<Directory>` and `<StandardDirectory>` tags describe the directory layout of the installed product.

 There is much, much more to WiX than that.
 The five template types provided by WiX should have sufficient functionality for most install packages with just a little effort.
-The examples show various ways to install an application with an optional set of documentation.
-All the examples accomplish the same thing:
+The examples here show various ways to install an application with an optional set of documentation.
+All the examples accomplish the same
-Install the (Really) Simple App along with a README.txt file in a Docs/ sub-directory (representing the optional "documentation").
+thing: Install the (Really) Simple App along with a `README.txt` file in a `Docs/` sub-directory (representing the optional "documentation").
 Each example provides different levels of control for the user over the install process.
 The Minimal example has no control while the Mondo example has maximum control.

+The files in each of the setup projects have lots of comments to point out interesting features.

 # How to Build